Introducing the Slides/Outline Pane

 The Slides/Outline pane in PowerPoint 2010 looks and works almost the same as it did in previous versions.
-Unfortunately Microsoft took away the Outlining toolbar in PowerPoint 2007 and provided no replacement commands in any Ribbon tab -- this state of affairs continues in PowerPoint 2010.
-Yes, this does mean that most of the outline tasks now have to be accessed through right-click options -- and I'll show you how you can do that.
+Unfortunately Microsoft took away the Outlining toolbar in PowerPoint 2007 and provided no replacement commands in any Ribbon tab, this state of affairs continues in PowerPoint 2010.
+Yes, this does mean that most of the outline tasks now have to be accessed through right-click options, and we'll show you how you can do that.

 Figure 1: Slide/Outline pane